- Can we eat first?

 - The Knights Who Say "Squee!": She's a fan of Janet's fashion designs, and Jan in turn is a fan of MJ's acting work.

 - Product Placement: In a bit of cross-media synergy, Iron Spider MJ was made available in the game the same week she received the Iron Spider armor in the comics.
+Ironically, the comics' take on this lasted all of one storyline and was dropped.

 - Significant Green-Eyed Redhead: There are several other redheads thus far made available in the game, though Mary Jane is the only one with striking green eyes.